EmilianoRivasMX/ToDo_App/README.md

-# ToDo_App 📝
+# To-Do App 📝

 Don´t forget anything with this simple app for write you To-Dos.
 I made this project to practice some basic concepts of javascript, like arrow functions, OOP and localstorage.

 This project was build using the following technologies:
 * Javascript